-15 where $L_r$ is a correlation length scale fixed to 100 km.
-The formulation of $\mathbf{B}r$ aims to ensure that the order between mesh points defined by Eq.
+formulation of \mathbf{B}r is selected to ensure that the order of the points defined by Eq.
 (13) is preserved by the 3D-Var algorithm.
-Since the distance between nodes evolves in time, it is even more important than in the previous case to use a flow-dependent background error covariance matrix B.
+Since the distance between nodes evolves in time, it is even more important than in the previous case to use a flow-dependent background error covariance matrix \mathbf{B} .